ZWO FF107 Telescope

 The Omega Nebula, also known as the Swan Nebula, Checkmark Nebula, Lobster Nebula, and the Horseshoe Nebula is an H II region in the constellation Sagittarius.
 It was discovered by Philippe Loys de Chéseaux in 1745.
 Charles Messier catalogued it in 1764.
 Wikipedia

-Equipment used: see Astrophotography Setup 2 but using an Antlia dual narrowband filter 5nm Ha + OIII.
+Equipment used: Antlia dual narrowband filter 5nm Ha + OIII.

 Object: Emission Nebula with open cluster